-The UE may be configured to measure and report, subject to UE capability, [up to XX] joint DL RSTD measurement(s) per pair of dl-PRS-ID, from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.
+The UE may be configured to measure and report, subject to UE capability, up to 4 joint DL RSTD measurement(s) per pair of dl-PRS-ID, from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.

-The UE may be configured to measure and report, subject to UE capability, [up to YY] joint UE Rx-Tx time difference measurement(s) from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.
+The UE may be configured to measure and report, subject to UE capability, up to 4 joint UE Rx-Tx time difference measurement(s) from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.

+The UE may be configured to measure and report, subject to UE capability, up to 4 joint DL PRS-RSRP/RSRPP measurement(s) from aggregated DL PRS resources across two or three DL PRS positioning frequency layers.

 < Unchanged parts are omitted >